kubevela/kube-trigger/README.md

 ## Advanced kube-trigger Instance Configuration

+In addition to config files, you can also do advanced configurations.
 Advanced kube-trigger Instance Configurations are internal configurations to fine-tune your kube-trigger instance.
 In most cases, you probably don't need to fiddle with these settings.

 ### Log Level